Wall Street Analyst Upgrade Analog Devices Inc. [ADI]. What else is Wall St. saying

 Sponsored

+The webcast for the conference may be accessed live via the Investor Relations section of Analog Devices’ website at investor.analog.com.
+An archived replay will also be available for thirty days following the webcast.

+It opened the trading session at $164.31, the shares rose to $165.17 and dropped to $162.69, the range by which the price of stock traded the whole day.
+The daily chart for ADI points out that the company has recorded 21.38% gains over the past six months.
+However, it is still -48.28% lower than its most recent low trading price.

-Compared to the average trading volume of 3.41M shares, ADI reached a trading volume of 5986496 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.47M shares, ADI reached to a volume of 3318743 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Bernstein have made an estimate for Analog Devices Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on May 20, 2021.
 The new note on the price target was released on November 24, 2020, representing the official price target for Analog Devices Inc. stock.
 Previously, the target price had yet another raise to $160, while Evercore ISI analysts kept a Outperform rating on ADI stock.